 For some providers, this may seem counter-intuitive.
 However, being honest and discussing challenges can make a case study more realistic for the reader.
 Taking this approach can help build up trust that the vendor or partner will be there whatever happens, and that the focus is on helping the customer make the most of their investment in a real world environment.
 This is particularly useful for journalists that might be looking for customer stories to feature.

-Keep an eye out for part 2 where we will be looking at the process behind creating a great case study.
+Check out part 2 where we will be looking at the process behind creating a great case study.